 Once you have your two columns, already you may be seeing a bad spending pattern.
-Cancel the things you don’t need any more and then get yourself onto a comparison site such as Money Saving Expert or Money Supermarket and starting switching to save.
+Cancel the things you don’t need any more and then get yourself onto a comparison site like Money Supermarket and starting switching to save.
 Look at:

 - Electricity and gas

 - Insurance (car, pet, home)

 - Credit cards: You can’t switch to save but you can balance transfer.

 Can you get a better deal on these things?
 You could save hundreds in the time it takes to sort out a cupboard.